Monday, December 01, 2008LawsonGuru Letter * 2003 * July 2003

 This month, I'm excited that Eddi Staffini is providing another timely and informative article.
 Eddi writes about his experiences with performing the Lawson upgrade process internally, rather than utilizing Lawson or one of the upgrade partners.

 Eddi last wrote in the February issue about the DVP process.
-Anyone involved in an upgrade should go back and re-read it, since the DVP is an integral prerequisite for a Lawson v8 upgrade.(see http://www.danalytics.com/guru/letter/archive/2003-02.htm)
+Anyone involved in an upgrade should go back and re-read it, since the DVP is an integral prerequisite for a Lawson v8 upgrade.(see https://www.danalytics.com/guru/letter/archive/2003-02.htm)

 As a reminder, I invite articles from anyone--whether a Lawson employee, client or partner--with an opinion or topic of interest.
-Simply send me an email at to get started.
+Simply send me an email at mailto:letter-editor@lawsonguru.com to get started.

 1. Guest Spot: Upgrading on your own: Worth the hassle?

 (by Eddi Staffini.
 Eddi is the Programming Manager at Sibley Memorial Hospital in Washington, DC, and is a member of the Lawson Mid-Atlantic User Group executive board.
 This editorial reflects his personal opinions only and not those of Sibley Hospital, the board or group members.
-You can reach Eddi at )
+You can reach Eddi at mailto:estaffini@sibley.org)

 Many Lawson clients have already started their upgrade planning, if not the upgrade process itself.
 But, for those who haven't, the first question to consider is: "Can or should we upgrade on our own?"
 I don't have that answer, as each of is different.
 What I do have is experience--we did perform the upgrade ourselves, and I can categorically state that we would do it again without any hesitation whatsoever.
 Let me state up front that this is not intended to be a technical article detailing how I solved the problems we encountered, I don't think this is the right forum.
 I am more than willing to try to answer any question as best I can, but on a private level; you can reach me at the e-mail address above.